sasdf/ctf/writeup/2018/hxp/crypto/blinder/README.md

 # Behavior
-Same as blinder, but the order of GF(p) isn't smooth anymore.
+Same as blind, but the order of GF(p) isn't smooth anymore.

 # Solution

+I found another [solution](../blinder_v2/) which is more efficient.

 ## TL;DR
 1. Search a elliptic curve with smooth order
 2. Recover the index of y using Pohlig-hellman.